dart-lang/site-www/src/_guides/language/language-tour.md

 print('The type of a is ${a.runtimeType}');
 {% endprettify %}

+Up to here, you've seen how to _use_ classes.
-The following sections discuss how to implement classes.
+The rest of this section shows how to _implement_ classes.

 ### Instance variables